koepnick/django_examples/tutorial_content/00_introduction.md

 ² The `-p` option is a purely cosemetic quality-of-life enhancer to show when you're operating within a virtual environment

 ³ Your operating system may expect specific versions of various Python libraries (things like 'matplotlib' and 'numpy').
-By using `sudo` and forcefully overwriting those libraries, the operating system may be unable to update or perform other seemingly mundane tasks.
+By using `sudo` and forcefully overwriting libraries like 'requests' and 'openssl', the operating system may be unable to update or perform other seemingly mundane tasks.